ptmcg/logmerger/README.md

 the date and time to simplify entering the timestamp on a command line (otherwise would require enclosing in quotes because of the intervening space).
 These command line values do not need to match the timestamp formats in the log files.

+These values may also be given as relative times, such as "-15m" for "15 minutes ago".
+Valid units are "s", "m", "h", and "d".
 ```

 ## Merging